top of page

 • Psychotherapy

-Through treatment methods, psychotherapy involves helping patients change troubling emotions, thoughts, and behaviors.
+Through treatment methods, psychotherapy involves helping patients change troubling emotions, thoughts, and behaviours.

 • Meditation